DOMjudge/domjudge/doc/manual/install-domserver.rst

 Log in to DOMjudge
 ------------------

-The domserver should now be operational.
+The DOMserver should now be operational.
 You can access the web application at your configured base URL.
 There's an ``admin`` user with initial password found in ``etc/initial_admin_password.secret``.